CleverCloud/doc.clever-cloud.com/commons/addons/fs_buckets.md

 <tr>
 <td><span class="label label-important">Required</span></td>
 <td>folder</td>
-<td>The folder you want the bucket to be mounted in.
+<td>The folder you want the bucket to be mount in.
 Should start with `/`.
 Using the example
-*myFolder*, you can access your buckets via the *myFolder* folder at the root of your application or via */app/myFolder*</td>
+*myFolder*, you can access your bucket via the *myFolder* folder at the root of your application or via */app/myFolder*</td>
 </tr>
 <tr>